grav3m1nd-byte/SplunkWhisperer2/README.md

 # SplunkWhisperer2
 ## Description
 Local privilege escalation, or remote code execution, through Splunk Universal Forwarder (UF) misconfigurations.
+This instance was forked from cnotin/SplunkWhisperer2 only to convert the Python code to Python3 as Python2 is being deprecated and it will not run properly on some Linux distros such as Kali Linux.
 See https://clement.notin.org/blog/2019/02/25/Splunk-Universal-Forwarder-Hijacking-2-SplunkWhisperer2/ for more details.

 ## Which one to use?